 As a teacher or parent, you can feel comfortable letting your kids peruse this site for any articles they want to read—all the content is kid-safe.

-The school library may not be lined with hardcover Britannica books like it was when you were in school, but that doesn’t mean kids can’t access that same great content.
+The school library may not be lined with hardcover Britannica books like when you were in school, but that doesn’t mean kids can’t access that same great content.

-Kids are able to take quizzes, scroll image galleries, and scan fun, list-based articles.
-When you sign up as a teacher or parent, you’ll also receive access to interactive learning activities, research and study guides, and thousands of images, videos and statistics.
+Kids can take quizzes, scroll image galleries, and scan fun, list-based articles.
+When you sign up as a teacher or parent, you’ll also receive access to interactive learning activities, research and study guides, and thousands of images, videos, and statistics.

 As a teacher or parent, you have access to a library of free printables.
-If you subscribe to get the weekly digital edition, you’ll also receive the accompanying assessments, classroom resources, teacher guide, whiteboard edition and online teaching tools.
+If you subscribe to the weekly digital edition, you’ll also receive the accompanying assessments, classroom resources, teacher guide, whiteboard edition, and online teaching tools.
 Note that pricing is on a per-child basis.

-Motivating students to read more is just one piece of the puzzle when it comes to helping kids overcome literacy problems or learn to love reading.
-However, daily reading practice is an important piece that shouldn’t be overlooked and is now easier than ever thanks to these fun websites and tech tools to motivate reading.
+Motivating students to read more is just one piece of the puzzle for helping kids overcome literacy problems or learn to love reading.
+However, daily reading practice is an important piece that shouldn’t be overlooked and is now easier than ever, thanks to these fun websites and tech tools to motivate reading.